Lily Hill Park

 Events and activities

-- An education pack - The education pack explains the carvings and interpretation boards found at Lily Hill Park.
-It can also be tailored by teachers to particular requirements for use on-site or in the classroom.
+- an education pack that explains the carvings and interpretation boards found at Lily Hill Park - it can also be tailored by teachers to particular requirements for use on-site or in the classroom

 For further information about our events and activities please take a look at the on-site noticeboards, or you can download our parks and countryside events programme.